mobizt/Firebase-ESP8266/src/README.md

-#### Update child nodes's key or exising key's value (using FirebaseJson object) under the defined database path
+#### Update child node's key or existing key's value (using FirebaseJson object) under the defined database path

 param **`dataObj`** - Firebase Data Object to hold data and instances.

-param **`path`** - Target database path which key and value in FirebaseJson object will be update.
+param **`path`** - Target database path which key and value in FirebaseJson object will be updated.

 param **`json`** - The FirebaseJson object used for update.

-return **`Boolean`** type status indicates the success of operation.
+return **`Boolean`** type status indicates the success of the operation.

-Call [FirebaseData object].dataType to determine what type of data that successfully stores in database.
+Call [FirebaseData object].dataType to determine what type of data successfully stores in the database.

 Call [FirebaseData object].jsonData will return the json string value of payload returned from server.